 Adriane Fugh-Berman, M.D. is a Professor of Pharmacology and Physiology with a joint appointment in the Department of Family Medicine.
-As director of PharmedOut, a Georgetown University Medical Center research and education project that promotes rational prescribing and exposes the effect of pharmaceutical marketing on prescribing practices, Dr. Fugh-Berman leads a team that has had a profound impact on prescribers’ perceptions of the adverse consequences of industry marketing.
+As director of PharmedOut’s, a Georgetown University Medical Center research and education project that promotes rational prescribing and exposes the effect of pharmaceutical marketing on prescribing practices.
+Dr. Fugh-Berman leads the team that has had a profound impact on prescribers’ perceptions of the consequences of industry marketing.

 Dr. Fugh-Berman has authored many key articles in peer-reviewed literature on the area of physician-industry relationships and conflicts of interest.
-She collaborates with Dr. Susan Wood at the George Washington University Milken Institute School of Public Health and the Washington D.C.
-Department of Health on the DC Center for Rational Prescribing (DCRx), which provides industry-free continuing medical education and resources to Washington, D.C. prescribers and pharmacists.
+She collaborates with Dr. Susan Wood of George Washington University Milken Institute School of Public Health and the Washington D.C.
+Department of Health on the DC Center for Rational Prescribing (DCRx).
+This department provides industry-free continuing medical education and resources to Washington, D.C. prescribers and pharmacists.

-Dr. Fugh-Berman is also an expert on botanical medicine and dietary supplements, and directs Georgetown’s Urban Herbs project, which maintains ecological gardens on campus that intermix edible, medicinal, and ornamental plants.
+Dr. Fugh-Berman is also an expert on botanical medicine and dietary supplements.
+She also directs Georgetown’s Urban Herbs project, which maintains ecological gardens on campus that intermix edible, medicinal, and ornamental plants.
 She is the author of a clinical textbook, The 5-Minute Herb and Dietary Supplement Consult.